-- You can also use the Guideline Calculator to get an estimate of what you’ll owe.
+- You can also use the Guideline Calculator to get an estimate of what amount of support may be ordered.

 What if I don’t have an attorney?

-Even though the DCSS attorney doesn’t represent you or the other party, he or she will introduce the case, explain why we’re here and where the two parties agree and disagree.
+Even though the DCSS attorney doesn’t represent you or the other party, he or she will present the case and the reason for the hearing and explain where the two parties agree and disagree.
 You’ll have a chance to address the court and explain your position.

 What if I can’t attend the hearing because I live too far away?